mathewmahoney/stake-web-sdk/README.md

 - Now you can go back to the dev mode and copy/paste the query strings in the url and play it locally.

-Congrats!
+Congratulations!
 You've completed the tutorial.
 You can explore the more content in the following documentation for details.

 # Table of Contents